mysamai/docs/pages/plugins.md

   description: 'Say hello from my plugin'
 });

-// Register the action to perform when a classificationc comes in sam.action('myplugin', (el, classification = {}) => {
+// Register the action to perform when a classification comes in sam.action('myplugin', (el, classification = {}) => {
   // `el` is the main HTML element to render in
   // classification has information about what was said